By Patricia Dammann, VP Programs and Operations, IOD

-Institute of Organization Development (IOD) offers Leadership Development Certification Programs (LDCP) to help participants learn how to develop effective leadership development strategies to achieve organization goals and advance their career as a Leadership Development Professional.
-This program provides participants with the tools and skills needed to guide senior leaders to design and implement a best practice Leadership Development Program.
-After completing the program, you will gain a certification as a Leadership Development Professional and earn the distinction of LDCP.
+Institute of Organization Development’s (IOD) Leadership Development Certification Program (LDCP) teaches participants how to implement effective leadership development strategies to achieve organization goals while advancing in their career as a Leadership Development Professional.
+This program equips participants with the tools and skills needed to guide senior leaders to design and implement a best practice Leadership Development Program.
+After completing the program, you will gain a certification as a Leadership Development Professional and earn the distinction of “LDCP”!

 The Leadership Development Certification Program (LDCP) is offered online over 8 months, 3 hours per month to advance your career in Leadership Development.
 Our expert faculty provides interactive discussions, examples, tools, guidelines, and resources to enrich your learning.